3 years (Full-time) / 5 years (Part-time) / n/a (Distance / E-Learning)

 Applicants should normally hold a first or second class Honours degree (or equivalent) or a Master's degree in a discipline relevant to the particular area of research.

-All candidates will be required to demonstrate competency in English language prior to arrival in the UK.
+Applicants for whom English is not their first language will be required to demonstrate competency in the English language.
 We look for the following standard: IELTS minimum overall score of 6.5 with at least a score of 7.0 in the writing section, and no less than a score of 6.0 in other sections.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.